 At the very side of the road was an illegal separate lane going in the opposite direction because they were unable to cross the road to get to their correct lane.
-I guess that I was not the only person too untrusting at the time!
+I was not the only person too untrusting at the time.

-I experienced the brown lazily flowing Kongs with the water markets and homes where people could be seen cooking, washing, playing and defecating into the water, This was like a vision from another planet.
+I experienced the brown lazily flowing Kongs with the water markets and homes where people could be seen cooking, washing, playing and defecating into the water to me this was like a vision from another planet.

 The nauseating smell of fish sauce pervaded the streets and made my empty stomach upset.
 The JETSET meals were authentic Thai food that were condimentally hot and although I ate every mouthful because I was starving it made my stomach unbalanced.
 I didn’t get sick just starving and when I did eat it was spicy food.

-Everything was so unexpected I was so unaware of other cultures before this trip and I just drew it all in with wide eyes and a grumbling going on upset stomach.
+Everything was so unexpected I was so unaware of other cultures before this trip and I just drew it all in with wide eyes and a grumbling trying to be upset stomach.

 The hotel was five star Asian standard of the time with marble baths, amazing views, starchy linen and enormous cockroaches.